databrickslabs/migrate/README.md

 | ML Models         | Supported*   | Supported*   |

 > **Note on MLFlow Migration:**
-> MLFlow asset migration is currently in alpha.
-See [mlflow-export-import](https://github.com/amesar/mlflow-export-import) for comprehensive MLflow migrations.
+> MLFlow asset migration is currently only partially supported; Feature Store and Model Registry will not be migrated, for example.
+See [mlflow-export-import](https://github.com/mlflow/mlflow-export-import) for comprehensive MLflow migrations.

 > **Note on DBFS Data Migration:**
 > DBFS is a protected object storage location on AWS and Azure.